liuandy1207/notes/topics/c/pointers.md

 const int * const ptr = &i;    // ptr always point at int i

-const int * const * const ptr = &ptr;   // prevents the mutation of the underlying value at any level of indirection
+const int * const * const pptr = &ptr;   // prevents the mutation of the underlying value at any level of indirection

 ```